Qumulo/docs/_includes/content-reuse/admin-guides/s3-api/creating-managing-s3-access-keys.md

   --id 000000000001fEXAMPLE
 ```

-### To Delete an S3 Access Key by Using the Qumulo REST API
+### To Delete an S3 Access Key by Using the Qumulo Core REST API
-Send a `DELETE` request to the `/v1/s3/access-keys/<access-key-id>` Qumulo REST API endpoint and specify the access key ID.
+Send a `DELETE` request to the `/v1/s3/access-keys/<access-key-id>` Qumulo Core REST API endpoint and specify the access key ID.

 ## Configuring Active Directory (AD) for S3